Subscribe Here Now

 The West St Kilda Residents Association promotes integrated planning, active consultation, communication and engagement between all stakeholders in the neighbourhood.

-Within our borders: Catani Gardens & West Beach.
-Across the shallow water: St Kilda Pier and the Royal Yacht Squadron marina berths.
-On the other side of the tram tracks: Albert Park Reserve sporting clubs.
+Welcome to our former swamp.
+Within our borders: Catani Gardens and St Kilda West Beach.
+Across the shallow water: the Royal Melbourne Yacht Squadron marina berths.
+On the other side of the tram tracks: Albert Part Reserve sporting clubs.
+On the other side of Fitzroy St: the Victorian Pride Centre, the Prince Of Wales Hotel, Chronicles Bar & Tom’s Liquor, Leo’s, Cone Heads, Di Stasio’s, Topolino’s!

 The West St Kilda Residents Association was formed on 23 March 1999 at a public meeting of about 100 residents of the West St Kilda area at what was then the West St Kilda RSL Club at 23 Loch Street.